AVSystem/Anjay/CONTRIBUTING.rst

 Following these guidelines helps to communicate that you respect the time of the developers managing and developing this open source project.
 In return, they should reciprocate that respect in addressing your issue, assessing changes, and helping you finalize your pull requests.

-Contributions to the project are governed by the `Open Code of Conduct <http://todogroup.org/opencodeofconduct/>`_.

 Reporting issues
 ----------------